 “As well as this, designers often hit brick walls in their creative process.
 There are so many moving parts to each brief, that it stands to reason that things don’t click from time to time.
 By dissecting what the route of the problem may be, it helps to shut out all the other components of the brief to help crack the problem using basic design theory, to get things moving again.”

 There you have it!
 Hopefully we’ve been able to break down the absolute minefield that is design theory for you.
 No doubt you’ll start noticing it all over the place, be able to recognise the decisions a designer has made and, most importantly, be able to use it in your own designs from now on.

 Still don’t get it?
-Study graphic design with Shillington, in London, Manchester, New York, Sydney, Melbourne or Brisbane, and you’ll master both design theory and the technical skills to compliment it in three months full-time or nine months part-time.
+Study graphic design with Shillington and take the online graphic design course, and you’ll master both design theory and the technical skills to compliment it in nine months part-time.